Primis1/Obsidian-Vault/front-end/React/React Docs/True Theory/DOM vs Virtual DOM.md

 2. Virtual DOM/React component tree - is lighter version of original DOM, it perhaps exist only within  the react environment

+3. #reconciliation - process of comparing and replacing the elements in from DOM to changed in VDOM

 ### To know:
 1. VDOM is lighter and faster than DOM tree.
 2. VDOM has three different stages: